abdielcs/ExpandedCollectionBundle/README.md

 Symfony 2 and 3 bundle for rendering a collection of entities as an expanded selectable list.
 Include some usefull form types extending the native entity form field, so all entity options could by used (like query_builder), except expanded and multiple, since all the bundle types are based in those options setted to true.
-Read more about entity type field in the [symfony documentation](https://getcomposer.org/doc/00-intro.md).
+Read more about [entity type field](http://symfony.com/doc/current/reference/forms/types/entity.html).

 **Features**